Doctor Salary vs Other Professions: 2026 Income Comparison

 Data Privacy / CybersecurityRapidly growing demand

-The Comparison: Top corporate lawyers match or exceed specialist physicians.
+Comparison with Physicians: Top corporate lawyers match or exceed specialist physicians.
 The median lawyer, however, earns less than the median primary care physician.

 ROI Consideration: Law school typically requires three years of post-college education (vs. four years medical school + 3-7 years residency).
 Lawyers start earning earlier, but their peak is lower for most, and their debt burden is comparable.